splunk/public-o11y-docs/incident-intelligence/create-configure-services.rst

 Configure the alerts that are routed to your incident policy
 ============================================================

-Use alert routing to associate alerts with a incident policy.
+Use alert routing to associate alerts with an incident policy.
 If an alert matches your alert filter conditions, it is routed to the incident policy.
 To set up your alert routing for the incident policy, follow these steps:

 #.
 In Incident Intelligence, select :guilabel:`Incident Management`.
 #.
 Select :guilabel:`Incident policies` and then the incident policy you want to add alert routing conditions to.